Open Call-2 is closed!

 The new application experiments should provide innovative HPC based solutions to business challenges from European SMEs from different application domains.
 Applications from the engineering and manufacturing sector or other sectors that are able to demonstrate fast economic growth will be preferred.
 As previously mentioned, priority will be given to experiments that are driven by the requirements of first-time HPC users.
 Proposals should clearly identify their alignment with these targets.

-Proposed experiments should complement those already included in the past Fortissimo and Fortissimo 2 projects.
-In this context, complementarity is understood to mean activities that address new applications, business cases, industrial sectors and market segments and the enhancement of the project’s ability to demonstrate the impact of the Fortissimo approach for a broad set of industrial users.
+Proposed experiments should complement those already included in the past Fortissimo and Fortissimo 2 projects and those selected for funding though FF4EuroHPC Call-1.
+In this context, complementarity is understood to mean activities that address new applications, business cases, industrial sectors and market segments and enhance the project’s ability to demonstrate the impact of the Fortissimo approach for a broad set of industrial users.
 Extensions of past experiments are thus not considered to be complementary.

 Yes.
 The provision of access to, and use of, high-performance computing is central to FF4EuroHPC.
 The expectation for the experiments is that they demonstrate the impact of solving SME business challenges through the use of HPC systems or advanced HPC services.
 Proposals should present the actual need for HPC resources by describing in sufficient detail the type of computational methods to be used and the relevant sizes of models or data.

-The target is for the new experiments to commence in June or July, 2021.
-We expect to be able to communicate the results of the evaluation of proposals by the end of May 2021.
+The target is for the new experiments to commence beginning of March in 2022.
+We expect to be able to communicate the results of the evaluation of proposals by the end of January 2022.

 Please direct any questions regarding open calls to .